awesomemotive/one-click-demo-import/readme.txt

 add_filter( 'pt-ocdi/import_files', 'ocdi_import_files' );
 `

-If the theme authors need to add some special after import setup (after demo data and widgets get imported), they can add the code to the `pt-ocdi/after_import` WP action.
+If the theme authors need to add some special after import setup (after demo content and widgets get imported), they can add the code to the `pt-ocdi/after_import` WP action.
 Code example:
 `
 function ocdi_after_import( $selected_import ) {